 Few in-depth surveillance surveys or program evaluations were identified during the GAPR process.
 The last Demographic Health Survey was undertaken by SPC and EPPSO in 2007.
 While these are often conducted every five years, EPPSO, the office responsible for the last DHS, has no funding to conduct another DHS in the near future.
 An evaluation of Youth to Youth was reported to be undertaken by SPC Program staff in 2010 but no report has been disseminated to date.
-Two community NGOs, WUTMI and MIEPI whose work engages the broader issues around vulnerability related to HIV and STIs, demonstrated examples of epidemiological research and qualitative program evaluations in their specific fields, reflecting systemic and rigorous approaches to the collection and analysis of community-level data.
-The NAC and MOH have developed a monitoring and evaluation framework and is currently being used and monitored by NAC and MOH.
+Two community NGOs, WUTMI and MIEPI whose work engages the broader issues around vulnerability related to HIV and STIs, demonstrated examples of epidemiological research and qualitative program evaluations in their specific fields, reflecting systemic and rigorous approaches to the collection and analysis of community-level data .The NAC and MOH have developed a monitoring and evaluation framework as part of the National Strategic Plan for HIV and STIs, and is currently being used and monitored by NAC and MOH.